kinshuk4/daily-coding-problem-solutions/problem701_750/README.md

 - `get(key)`: gets the value at `key`.
 If no such key exists, return null.

 Each operation should run in O(1) time.

+## Daily Coding Problem: Problem #745 [Medium]

+This problem was asked by Triplebyte.

+Implement a data structure which carries out the following operations without resizing the underlying array:

+- `add(value)`: Add a value to the set of values.
+- `check(value)`: Check whether a value is in the set.

+The `check` method may return occasional false positives (in other words, incorrectly identifying an element as part of the set), but should always correctly identify a true element.